GluuFederation/docs-ce-prod/3.1.0/source/authn-guide/customauthn.md

 ## Testing

-When the scripting is done, you can test the script by printing the statments to `oxtrust.log` under `/opt/gluu/jetty/identity/logs/oxtrust.log`.
+When the scripting is done, you can test the script by printing the statements to `oxtrust.log` under `/opt/gluu/jetty/identity/logs/oxtrust.log`.

-Prefixing the logs will help to find the script using tail command `tail -f | grep <prefix>`, the prefix logs will provide the script output while one trys to login using the script.
+Prefixing the logs will help to find the script using tail command `tail -f | grep <prefix>`, the prefix logs will provide the script output while one tries to login using the script.

 In the Twilio test script, a specific method called `printOut` has been scripted to make it easier to add this prefix.